mendix/docs/content/developerportal/deploy/private-cloud-supported-environments.md

 The DNS server should be configured to route all subdomains (the `*` subdomain, e.g. *.mendix.example.com) to the ingress/load balancer.

-It's also possible to provide a custom TLS configuration for individual environments, overriding the default configuration (only available in **Standalone** Mendix Operator installations):
+It is also possible to provide a custom TLS configuration for individual environments, overriding the default configuration (only available in **Standalone** Mendix Operator installations):

 * Turn TLS on and off
 * Specify the name of an existing TLS certificate secret to use